-Gluten-free kids may feel like they’re missing out on fluffy white rolls, but these protein-rich meals should fill them up much more than a sandwich.
+Gluten-free kids may feel like they’re missing out on fluffy white rolls, but these protein-rich meals will fill them up much more than a sandwich.

 You can pack a few rice cakes with a small container of cooked chicken, nori circles and lettuce.
 They’ll love putting the “sushi” together!
 Note: leave out mayonnaise for dairy and egg-free kids.

 Thanks to protein-rich quinoa, these croquettes are so filling, you’d swear they contained meat.
 Serve with a big old side of salad, too!

 Cold mincemeat may sound strange at first but we’re certain they’ll love this hearty, messy combo.
 Pack a couple of spoonfuls into a container and serve with a gluten-free bun or iceberg lettuce cups.